Noteshelf Review 2023

 From adjusting the appearance of the app to changing the stylus you use, Noteshelf gives you the options you need to make your workspace your own.

-#caption#Noteshelf offers multiple color schemes and combinations.
+Noteshelf offers plenty of customization on how you want to set up your home screen.
 (Image: Noteshelf / Screenshot by Lindsay Armstrong / Paperlike)

 Appearance & UI

-Noteshelf comes equipped with a variety of customization options in the user interface, but this feature is really focused on changing the color of your top bar compared to the rest of your background.
+Noteshelf comes equipped with a variety of customization options in the user interface, allowing you to set things up the way you like.

 Handwriting